-If you want to get involved with canoeing or paddleboarding this summer, we have gathered together all the information we think you’ll need to know before taking to the water.
+If you want to get involved with canoeing or paddleboarding, we have gathered together the information that we think you’ll need to know before taking to the water.
 From FAQs to our ‘Top Tips’, find out more about canoeing along the waterways and paddleboarding along the waterways to make the most out of your waterways and get closer to nature.

 You need a licence from the relevant navigation authority to canoe or paddle on most canals and river navigations.
-For non-navigable waterways, the permission of the landowner may be required, but there are rights of navigation on some rivers.
-If you are new to the sport it is best to go out with a group or someone else with relevant experience.
+For non-navigable waterways, the permission of the landowner may be required, although there are rights of navigation on some rivers.
+If you are new to the sport, it is best to go out with a group or someone else with relevant experience.

 Renting a canoe or paddleboard is a cost effective way to try before you buy.
 Doing your research online to find a club that rents out boards and canoes near you is the most cost effective way.
-Borrowing equipment from friends or buying second-hand is also cost effective.
+Borrowing equipment from friends or buying second-hand can also be cost effective.

 On most inland waterways you must register or licence any boat, including small unpowered craft, with the navigation authority responsible for the waterway you intend to use.